 Carole Starre-Kmiecik, who portrays many women of history, will bring her one-woman show, portraying Clara Barton, founder of the US Red Cross, to the National McKinley Birthplace Memorial Auditorium on Saturday March 18, 2017 at 2PM.
 Admission to this family event is free.
 This event is the first in the series of centennial events we have planned for this year.

-“Dedication is Again Postponed,” Niles Daily News, May 15, 1917.
+“October 5 is Date for Dedication,” Niles Daily News, June 2, 1917.
 Retrieved 4.1.2015 from http://mckinley.advantage-preservation.com/

 Former President William Howard Taft says he can come

 Construction delays caused the postponement of the dedication.
 The memorial was originally to have opened in summer, then early fall.
 Dependent upon the state of national affairs at that time, President Wilson might attend.
 It was also announced that state and National Republican leaders will attend.